 Lets say you bring some video of your vacation property at the ocean into the computer; lets represent it digitally as 1111111.
 You bring in another clip -- of your house in Phoenix -- and it's represented as 0000000.
 You'd like to create a cross fade here, so that the ocean fades out and the desert fades in.
 Think of what the computer has to do like this: it moves the "1s" apart -- 1_1_1_1_1_1_1 to make room for the "0s," and slides the "0s" in between the "1s."
 And it makes the "1s" smaller -- i.e., it decreases the strength of the ocean picture -- as it makes the "0s" bigger -- i.e., as it increases the strength of the Phoenix picture.
 Now the picture looks like this: 11o1o101010100.
 At the beginning the ocean information dominates the picture (big "1s") and the Phoenix information is subordinate (little "0s"), but by the end of the cross fade the ocean is subordinated to Phoenix, and we see big "0s" in the last positions. |

 All computer editing involves rendering.
-The question is how long will it take, and at what point in the process is it done.
-Rendering can be done entirely by your computer, or it can be speeded up by adding special hardware in the computer, an accelerator card, a kind of video computer-within-a-computer.
+The speed of rendering is governed by a combination of your CPU and GPU, the graphics processer.
 Rendering can take place in the background, while you're continuing to edit, or it can be done all at once, when the entire project is completed.

-The trade-off in time is the cost of accelerator hardware and the instability it can introduce into the computer environment.
+The trade-off in time is the cost of hardware.

 Back in the 1990s there was the Apple, which was designed from the outset to handle video, and there was the Amiga and the Video Toaster, specifically designed to deal with video on the non-Apple side of things.
 They did an excellent job.

-Since then, however, PC's have either accommodated video through software which works entirely with what's in the PC when you buy it off the shelf at Circuit City, or through the introduction of add-in "video cards," electronic components that allow the electronic architecture of the PC to interface with video.
+Since then, however, PC's have either accommodated video through software which works entirely with what's in the PC when you buy it off the shelf at Best Buy, or through the introduction of add-in "video cards," electronic components that allow the electronic architecture of the PC to interface with video.

 Unfortunately the union of PC and video card is not always a happy one.
 Online bulletin boards resound to the cries of videographers whose programs keep crashing because of often unfathomable "hardware incompatibilities," crashes that result in what has become known as the "Blue Screen of Death."
 In an attempt to avoid the dreaded blue screen and the message "System Failure," professional videographers often purchase computers that have been pre-configured to support the hardware and software combination they wish to run, often at considerable expense.